Are you under an investigation by HM Revenue & Customs?

 or complete this short form and one of our experienced advisers will contact you shortly.

-KinsellaTax's advisers have vast experience in managing tax and VAT investigations.
+KinsellaTax's advisers have vast experience in managing serious investigations.
 You are in safe hands.
 We have seen it all before.
-You won't be the first person under HMRC investigation and you certainly will not be the last.
+You won't be the first person under a Revenue & Customs investigation and you certainly will not be the last.

-The most important thing to remember when facing any tax investigation by HMRC is to get professional representation.
+The most important thing to remember when facing an HMRC tax investigation with is to get professional representation.

-Bear in mind that HMRC, created in 2005 by the merger of Inland Revenue and HM Customs and Excise, has many years of know-how at being “the Tax Man”.
+Bear in mind that HM Revenue & Customs has many years of know-how at being “the Tax Man”.

 We have outlined below the course an investigation will take:

-When HMRC open any investigation into your tax affairs, they will send you a letter and will ask you to supply them with a range of business records.
+If you are under a personal tax investigation, they will send you a letter and will ask you to supply them with a range of business records.

 DO NOT submit anything before consulting with, or appointing a tax specialist.

-We advise that you DO NOT even contact HMRC until you have had professional advice and ensure your interests are protected.
+We advise that you DO NOT even contact them until you have had professional advice and ensure your interests are protected.

 Use the old Yorkshire idiom; “When in doubt, say nowt.”

-In the majority of investigations, HMRC will request either a formal or informal meeting with you.
+In the majority of income tax investigations, HM Revenue & Customs will request either a formal or informal meeting & interview conducted by HMRC with you.

-HMRC will not tell you that there is no legal obligation to attend a meeting to discuss your tax affairs and will try to persuade you into meeting with them.
+They will not tell you that there is no legal obligation to attend a meeting to discuss your tax affairs and will try to persuade you to meet with them – this can do you more harm than good!

-At KinsellaTax we will not allow HMRC’s inspectors to interview any of our clients.
-Under no circumstances would any client meet with an HMRC inspector without a Senior Partner of KinsellaTax being present to look after our clients’ interests.
+At KinsellaTax we will not allow The Revenue’s inspectors to interview any of our clients.
+Under no circumstances would any client meet with an inspector without a Senior Partner of KinsellaTax being present to look after our clients’ interests.

-We will negotiate on your behalf so that you no longer have any direct contact with HMRC.
+We will negotiate on your behalf so that you no longer have any direct contact with them.

 This will enable you to carry on living your life without the added stress of waiting for the next dreaded letter from “the Tax Man” to come through your door.

-We will negotiate with HMRC to calculate the outstanding tax due and fair HMRC tax penalties.
+We will negotiate with The Revenue to calculate the underpaid tax due and fair HMRC tax penalties.

-If you do owe additional or outstanding tax you will be liable for a HMRC penalty but it is our job to get you as low a penalty as we can, and a fair one at that.
+If you do owe additional or outstanding tax you will be liable for a penalty but it is our job to get it as low as possible, and a fair one at that.

-If you do not owe HMRC a penny, then we will make sure that we prove that!
+If you do not owe a penny, then we will make sure that we prove that!

-It is always important to appoint a professional consultant to deal with your case and KinsellaTax are experts in this area and are used to negotiating with HMRC.
+It is always important to appoint a professional consultant to deal with your case and KinsellaTax are experts in this area and are used to negotiating with the Revenue.

 IT IS THEIR JOB!

-If you do not have professional representation, you may end up with larger assessments and considerably higher HMRC penalties.
+If you do not have professional tax law representation, you may end up with larger assessments and a considerably much higher bill to pay.

 Once all liabilities and penalties have been negotiated and agreed by KinsellaTax, there is only one final hurdle left to jump.